dlnsk/h-rbac/README.md

 }
 ```

-These permissions in the chain will be checked one by one until one of it will pass.
+These permissions in the chain will be checked one by one until one of them will pass.
 In other case the ability will be
 rejected for this user.
-So, we have many permissions with different business logic but checking in the code only one.
+So, we have many permissions with different business logic but are checking in the code only one.
 This is the key!

 ### The ways to manage RBAC

 It is very popular to use database to store roles and permissions.
 It flexible but hard to support.
 Managing of roles
-and permissions required backend.
-When we start to use inheritance for permissions it becomes too difficult for direct
-changing.
+and permissions requires the backend.

 #### Static roles